Nemamyxine elongata

 Nemamyxine elongata, the bootlace hagfish, is a species of hagfish in the genus Nemamyxine.
 Distribution, abundance, and natural history are not known.
 Only two specimens have been collected.
-One, dead, was found in a net in the Kaituna River (Bay of Plenty), and thought to have been a fishery discard.
+One was found dead in a net in the Kaituna River (Bay of Plenty), and thought to have been a fishery discard.
 The other was collected alive during a trawl at 132-140m in the Canterbury Bight (East coast of South Island).
 The larger specimen was 867 mm TL but maximum size is unknown.
 One specimen was a female with small eggs similar to those of other hagfish species..